What is a Social Worker?

 - Evaluate services provided to ensure that they are effective

-Clinical social workers typically do the following:
+Clinical (Healthcare) social workers do the following:

 - Diagnose and treat mental, behavioural, and emotional disorders, including anxiety and depression